 When we went home, I was absolutely terrified and there was so so much to think about.
 I had been so naive thinking that I’d be breastfeeding them both that I had nothing ready for bottle-feeding at all.
 So we had to buy bottles, a steriliser, formula etc and learn how to use it all.

 It all felt so overwhelming that I didn’t really realise that I needed to start expressing straightaway to get my supply going.
-Although I didn’t have a feeling of my milk ‘coming in’ I guess maybe it did because I got engorged quite quickly.
+Although I didn’t have a feeling of my milk ‘coming in’ I guess it must have done because I got engorged quite quickly.
 This was sooo painful!
 My boobs were like actual rocks and just agony.
 I didn’t know how to use the pump and I didn’t know if I should when they were like that.

 In desperation I spoke to a ‘La Leche League’ woman on the phone at like 2am one night.
 She basically said ‘why are you pumping, just feed them!’ which was really unhelpful at that point as I just didn’t know how to!
 She did not make me feel any better.